GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 ## Adding developers to the group publisher

 Your developer console will show the new group publisher account and the linked Google Group.
 You can [add or remove developers](https://groups.google.com/).
+In order for a group member to publish updates, that member must [register as a CWS developer][cws-register] and pay the one-time registration fee.

 {% Aside "caution" %}
 Be careful with the membership of your group publisher groups.
 Any Chrome Web Store developer who is